cmusatyalab/quiltview/virtual_glass/README.md

   It will ask for authentication only the first time.
   Restart if it stopped after authentication.

+- An empty file VirtualUsers.csv in this directory

 ## To Run
 - Run virtual environment first